Nick Frisby

-Nick Frisby (born 29 October 1992 in Brisbane, Australia) is an Australian international rugby union player who plays with the Western Force in Super Rugby AU.
+Nick Frisby (born 29 October 1992 in Brisbane, Australia) is an Australian international rugby union player who most recently played with the Western Force in Super Rugby AU.
 His regular playing position is scrum-half.

 Rugby Union career

 Amateur career

 Frisby's local club side was GPS Rugby, who play in the Queensland Premier Rugby Competition.

-Frsiby has been drafted to Stirling County in the Scottish Premiership for the 2018-19 season.
+Frsiby has been drafted to Stirling County in the Scottish Premiership for the 2018–19 season.

 Professional career

 Nick Frisby made his debut for the Queensland Reds against the Durban Sharks in round 4 of the 2012 Super Rugby season at Suncorp Stadium.
 Frisby came off the bench in the 47th minute of the match going on to play 33 minutes.
-Unfortunately it was not a dream debut even after scoring a try with the Reds losing 22-27.
+Unfortunately it was not a dream debut even after scoring a try with the Reds losing 22–27.

-In the 2014 National Rugby Championship Frisby was one of the competition's best, turning out for Brisbane City leading them to their inaugural title in a 37-26 victory over the Perth Spirit at Ballymore Stadium.
+In the 2014 National Rugby Championship Frisby was one of the competition's best, turning out for Brisbane City leading them to their inaugural title in a 37–26 victory over the Perth Spirit at Ballymore Stadium.

 During a disappointing 2015 season for the Queensland Reds team, Frisby started seven matches at flyhalf due to the unavailability of injured star Quade Cooper.
 Frisby playing out of position earned praise for his efforts so much so being invited into a Wallabies training in Brisbane with head coach Michael Cheika.

 Prior to 2016, Frisby gained the majority of his Queensland Reds caps on the bench being the second pick scrum-half to Will Genia.

 On 7 July 2018 it was announced that Frisby was signed by Glasgow Warriors.

-He made his first appearance for the Warriors in their 50 -17 demolition of Harlequins at North Inch, Perth on the 18 August 2018, even scoring on debut.
+He made his first appearance for the Warriors in their 50 -17 demolition of Harlequins at North Inch, Perth on 18 August 2018, even scoring on debut.